Your Child's Checkup: 3 Years

 Peeing and pooping.
 Your preschooler may be potty trained or using the potty during the day.
 Even so, it is common for kids this age to have an occasional accident during the day and still need a diaper at night.
 If your child has not yet shown the signs of being ready to potty train, tell your doctor.
 Also let the doctor know if your child is constipated, has diarrhea, seems to be "holding it," or was potty trained but is now having problems.

 Sleeping.
-Preschoolers generally sleep about 11–12 hours a day.
-Most children this age still take a nap during the day.
+Preschoolers sleep about 10–13 hours a day.
+Most kids this age still take a nap during the day.

 Developing.
 By 3 years, it's common for many kids to: